choyiny/flask-api-starter/README.md

 # Boilerplate for Flask APIs
-A skeleton Flask API application to quickstart development.
+A skeleton Flask API only application to quickstart development.

 ## Features
 - Uses Flask Blueprints for module separation